 abc.example.com, and that is what the firewall sees.

-Consequently, the account to use for firewall operations is
+Consequently, the account name to use for firewall operations is

-The following example shows how to register an account subject
+The following procedure shows how to register an account

-with the firewall, teach the firewall the acceptable
+profile with the firewall, train the firewall to know the

 sakila database (available at